How to Install CCTV Camera

 • Corporate Setup: Route cables through false ceilings or conduits to maintain a clean, professional appearance.

-• Apartment Setup: Label cables at both ends to simplify future maintenance.
+• Apartment Setup: Label cables at both ends to simplify future maintenance by your SIRA provider.

 Step 3: Connecting to the NVR (Smart Hub)